The 10 Best Electric Knives Reviewed

 Cord Length and Battery Life

-If you decide that an electric knife with a cord is for you, then you will want to consider the length of the cord to make sure that it is suitable for your needs.
+If you decide that a corded one for you, then you will want to consider the length of the cord to make sure that it is suitable for your needs.
 However, if you do decide on a cordless model, then you will want to make sure that you know how long of a battery life it has.

 The blade material is a crucial part of an electric blade because this is the part of the knife that takes the hit when it comes to work.
 A stainless steel blade is the most popular choice because it is capable of staying up to par for a long time as well as rust and tarnish resistant.